 of the wash tub opening.
 In many cases the lid strike breaks off the lid, or the lid switch becomes loose and no longer makes contact.
 Inspect the lid to make sure the lid strike is still intact, and then inspect the mounting screws (adjacent to the small opening on the wash tub rim

-If parts are needed, a replacement can be purchased on line at searspartsdirect
+If the switch requires replacement, a new one can be purchased on line at searspartsdirect

 .com, pcappliancerepair.com, repairclinic

 .com, appliancepartspros.com.
-All these sites offer competitive pricing
+Just use your model number as your search criteria.
+All these sites offer competitive pricing, so shop

 NOTE: Some washer models have the lid switch located near either the left or right hinge of the lid.
 This type of switch is activated by a rod on the hinge pin.
 If not functioning, it can often be adjusted by bending the hinge rod until it engages the switch.